-Combo Priest Deck List Guide (Rastakhan's Rumble March 2019)
+Combo Priest Deck List Guide - Descent of Dragons December 2019

-This guide contains detailed Strategy, Mulligan, and deck-building information to help you play Combo Priest in The Rastakhan's Rumble expansion.
+This guide contains detailed Strategy, Mulligan, and deck-building information to help you play Combo Priest in Descent of Dragons expansion.

 Combo Priest is a very proactive deck that has minimal interest in opposing plays.
 In your Mulligan, you should primarily be looking for card draw tools to allow you to start assembling a game-winning combo as soon as possible.

-Combo Priest decks are highly dependent on on buff effects, especially Divine Spirit and either Inner Fire or Topsy Turvy to close out games.
+Combo Priest decks are highly dependent on buff effects, especially Divine Spirit and either Inner Fire or Topsy Turvy to close out games.
 However, there are far more buff effects in the deck than are ever needed to win the game.
-It is often worth using small buffs like Power Word: Shield and Unidentified Elixir to help prolong the life of your Northshire Clerics and Acolyte of Pain to maximise the amount of card draw you can extract from them.
+It is often worth using small buffs like Power Word: Shield and Extra Arms to help prolong the life of your Northshire Clerics and Acolyte of Pain to maximise the amount of card draw you can extract from them.

 Throughout the game, you should look for opportunities to draw large amounts of cards to rapidly assemble your combo.
 While there are many combinations available that are generally used, it is important to keep in mind how the various effects of cards in the deck interact to be able to spot combo opportunities.
 Firstly, you should look to find a way to damage minions on the board.
-This is most easily done with, but not limited to, Wild Pyromancer or Dragonmaw Scorcher.
+This is most easily done with, but is not limited to, Wild Pyromancer.
 Secondly, you should find a way to draw the cards, which will always be Acolyte of Pain or Northshire Cleric.
 In the case of Acolyte of Pain, simply damaging the minion as many times as possible is enough.
-However, for Northshire Cleric, you should also look for Circle of Healing, or a Divine Hymn from Firetree Witchdoctor, to draw 1 card for every minion healed and quickly cycle your deck.
+However, for Northshire Cleric, you should also look for a Circle of Healing to draw 1 card for every minion healed and quickly cycle your deck.

 When it comes to winning games, a specific set of cards is required.
-This usually involves using multiple copies of Divine Spirit followed by Inner Fire and often a Power Word: Shield or Unidentified Elixir beforehand on a minion to give it a huge Attack value to burst down your opponent.
-Against opponents that use Taunt minions, Mass Dispel is often required too, so that you can attack your opponent directly.
-These combos are possible as early as turn 3 and will sometimes take you a whole game to assemble, so it is very important to keep track of how much potential damage you have available at all times.
+This usually involves using multiple copies of Divine Spirit followed by Inner Fire and often a Power Word: Shield or Extra Arms beforehand on a minion to give it a huge Attack value to burst down your opponent.
+Against opponents that use Taunt minions, Silence is often required too, so that you can attack your opponent directly.
+These combos are possible as early as Turn 3 and will sometimes take you a whole game to assemble, so it is very important to keep track of how much potential damage you have available at all times.

 Combo Priest is a very flexible deck and has very few core cards aside from the spells needed to perform the final combo.